Benefits of Quitting

 Reduced disease risk

 Three years after quitting your risk of having a heart attack is reduced by about 50%.
-The risk of lung cancer is reduced by half after 10 years.
+The risk of lung cancer halves with every 10 years since quitting, taking 40 years to reach the level of never smokers.
 Your risk of a wide range of smoking related diseases will gradually reduce and in many cases will revert to the level of someone who never smoked.
 For example you will have a reduced risk of many other cancers, stroke, lung disease, bowel problems, diabetes, osteoporosis (thin bones), rheumatoid arthritis and multiple sclerosis to name just a few.

 Improved mental health

 Contrary to popular belief, smokers are more relaxed and happier when they quit.
 Research shows that quitting smoking lifts your mood by as much as taking an antidepressant and reduces anxiety levels.
 Quitting is especially important for smokers with mental illness as it improves mental health.

 The sooner you stop the better.
 If you quit completely before the age of 35 years, the damage from smoking is fully reversed and you will have a normal life expectancy.
 In fact you will live ten years longer than if you continued to smoke.